Antari-yan/Introduction-Container/README.md

 - Developed by `Red Hat` as an open-source daemonless and rootless alternative to Docker.
 - Unlike Docker, Podman doesn’t require a background service (`dockerd`) and can run entirely without root privileges, improving security.
 - Podman intentionally mimics Docker’s CLI, so commands like `podman run` are nearly identical to `docker run`.
-- It’s popular in enterprise and security-sensitive contexts and integrates tightly with `systemd` (the Linux init system).
+- It’s popular in enterprise and security-sensitive contexts and integrates tightly with `systemd` (the Linux system and service manager).
 - Also muses the concept of `pods` like Kubernetes

 #### Linux Namespaces